baylerblanchard/insurlytics_demo/README.md

     npm start
     ```
     *Your browser should automatically open to `http://localhost:3000`.*

-    I need to remove some of these files that are not needed anymore.

-### 3. You're All Set!

 You can now use the application in your browser.
 The React app (`localhost:3000`) will send requests to the Ruby server (`localhost:9292`) when you upload a file.